 Mr. Lawson’s practice includes defending corporate and individual clients in a variety of disputes.
 His recent work for clients includes:

-- Defended former J.P.
+- Representation of former J.P.
 Morgan Securities LLC analyst, Ashish Aggarwal, against allegations of conspiracy, insider trading, and wire fraud charges.
-A Central District of California jury found Aggarwal not guilty related to his role in an alleged insider trading scheme.
+A Central District of California jury found Mr. Aggarwal not guilty related to his role in an alleged insider trading scheme.
 This was a rare defense victory in an insider trading case and the first since the U.S. Supreme Court’s December 2016 decision in Salman v.
 United States, which lowered the bar for prosecutors in insider trading cases.

 - Co-authored a brief in the Second Circuit challenging a district court’s revocation of a pro bono client’s in forma pauperis status.
 Successfully obtained reversal of the district court’s order.